Owners manualOwners manual

 The intention is for the member role to represent users who are full members of the club, usually with higher fees than students.
 They typically have lower training and flying rates (e.g. a member's lease group).
 If the member is also a student, you can combine the two roles by ticking both boxes.

 Just like the Student role, users with the Member role are able to view and make bookings, book out aircraft, enter flight details, view their training notes and maintain their personal logbook.
 If the Membership renewal date passes, the Member role is removed and the Member (Lapsed) role is added instead.
-This means members will be unable to book further lessons until they extend their membership by calling the office and paying the membership fee (if any).
-The office will edit the user's record, extending the renewal date, usually by one year.
+This means members will be unable to book further lessons until they extend their membership by paying their membership fee or calling the office.
+If you take payments outside the billing system, edit the user's record, extending the renewal date, usually by one year.

 - Member (Lapsed)

 Members and associate members make use of the Membership renewal date, which you can set when you create the user's account.
-Shortly before the user's membership comes to an end, they receive a reminder to contact the office to extend their membership.
 This is useful if you charge for membership and access to the booking system.
-If they renew membership, simply change the renewal date to extend their membership.
+If they renew membership, the billing system will update the renewal date for you.
+Otherwise, simply change the renewal date to extend their membership.
 If the membership lapses, the system moves the user into the Member (Lapsed) role.
 If you do not want to use this feature, just set a renewal date in the far future.

 Engineers are able to add service information to each aircraft.
 This is done from each aircraft's page - see Entering service information.